Luisiana: History

-During the 17th century, there was an area of land in Laguna known as Sitio "San Luis" a barrio of Majayjay, Laguna..
-The name San Luis was given in honor of Saint Louis, Bishop of Toulouse, who was a popular Franciscan saint in the region.
-The early settlers were primarily farmers and devout Catholics who built a small chapel dedicated to their patron saint.
+During the 17th century, there was an area of land in Laguna known as Terreno de Nasunog or Lupain ng Nasunog, which was part of Majayjay, Laguna.
+The name "Luisiana" was given in honor of Don Luis Bernardo and his wife Doña Ana Esperanza, who fought for the independence of Luisiana.

+In 1825, Don Luis Bernardo, one of Nasunog de Majayjay's principales, initiated the move to establish it as a town and parish separate and independent from Majayjay.
+However, it was only in 1832 when Nasunog de Majayjay was elevated to a visita, which was later called Visita de Luisiana.

-San Luis later became the town of Luisiana.
-It was only on April 3, 1854, that ecclesiastical independence was granted to San Luis by the Governor-General (the Marqués de Novaliches) with the corresponding approval from the Archbishop of Manila, having Don Marcos Bartolomé as its first interim parish priest.
-Because of the role of Don Luis Bernárdo, which was then regarded as the Father of Luisiana, and his wife Doña Ana, the town was named 'Luis y Ana', later changed to 'Luisiana'.
-The town's Catholic church, which is dedicated to Our Lady of the Rosary, was established in 1854 but burned down in 1872 before being rebuilt.
+The original name was "Luis y Ana", which later became "Luisiana".
+It was only on April 3, 1854, that ecclesiastical independence was granted to San Luis by the Marqués de Novaliches, then the Governor-General, with the corresponding approval of the Archbishop of Manila, with Don Marcos Bartolomé as its first interim parish priest.
+The town's Catholic church, dedicated to Our Lady of the Rosary, was established in 1854 but burnt down in 1872 before being rebuilt.

-In 1903, the towns of Cavinti and Luisiana were combined, Pedro Villanueva of Cavinti was elected mayor and it was during his term that the Aglipay Church was founded in April 1904.
+In 1903, the towns of Cavinti and Luisiana were united, Pedro Villanueva of Cavinti was elected mayor, and the Philippine Independent Church was founded in April 1904.
 The Romana family funded the construction of a couple of Protestant churches.
-However, in 1907, durin the leadership of Don Blas Oración, through the Civil Commission, Cavinti separated from Luisiana and became an independent town.
+However, in 1907, under the leadership of Don Blas Oración, through the Civil Commission, Cavinti separated from Luisiana and became an independent town.

-In 1948, Visita de Luisiana gained civil independence from Majayjay.